WhereRtheInterwebs/SSIS-Helpers/README.md

 This function eliminates the need to check every data field for a null with _IsNull.
 For projects with a lot of data fields, this can be a pain and makes the code hard to read.

-Eliminates this error:  *"Script Component: RunTime Error  The column has NULL Value"*
+Eliminates this error:  *"Script Component: RunTime Error  The column has a NULL Value"*

 You can edit the default value for each datatype in Extensions.cs.